DEEP-SEA PAGES

 --microbes using sulfide and methane (Eel River, Hydrate Ridge)

-Worm (new species?) living inside large carbonate rock formed by bacterial metabolism with methane
+Worm (new species?) living inside large carbonate rock formed by microbial metabolism with methane

 Seep worm